mkdocstrings/mkdocstrings/docs/troubleshooting.md

 link to the first tab with this title on the page.

-To circumvent this, try to use different titles for tabs that will be rendered in the same Markdown page.
+To circumvent this, try to use different titles for tabs that will be rendered in the same Markdown page, or use the JavaScript workaround below.

 Note that this only happens when using tabs in docstrings, and rendering these docstrings in the *same* Markdown page.